yousefh409/angularMessagingApp/README.md

 Run "dotnet run" or "dotnet watch run" to run the server side .NET Core application.

 First, run "npm install --save-dev @angular-devkit/build-angular" to install the appropriate packages.
+If vulnerabilities are found, and you are asked to run an 'audit' command, please do so.

 Run "ng serve --open" to run the Angular application, and run it on http://localhost:4200/.